Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 For example: if your input doubles, does your algorithm take twice as long?
 Ten times as long?
 Or does it barely change at all?

-Even small differences in complexity (like O(n) vs. O(n log n)) make a huge impact as n grows.
+Even small differences in complexity (like O(n) vs. O(n log n)) add up quickly as n grows.

 This is the fastest and most efficient time complexity.